“A sled dog, without him,

 Other Images: Iditarod ®, Alaska Sports Hall of Fame, Anchorage Daily News, KNOM, The Nome Nugget; Jerry Riley (John McDonald)

 Do you see a photo in need of proper credit?

 Indigenous knowledge has never mattered more.

 Cut through the noise with quality journalism and thoughtful analysis that you truly aren't finding anywhere else.
-Sign-up for Indigenously and get a free weekend newsletter loaded with information designed to decolonize your newsfeed.
+Sign-up for Indigenously and get a free monthly newsletter loaded with information designed to decolonize your newsfeed.